 “A failure to plan is a plan to fail”.
-Truer words have never been spoken when it comes to weathering a disaster such as a flood.
-With nearly 30 million Americans impacted by flooding each year, a critical part of survival and recovery is the ability to formulate and execute a disaster preparedness plan.
+There are no truer words when it comes to surviving a disaster such as a flood.
+That said, with nearly 30 million Americans impacted by flooding each year, a critical part of survival and recovery is the ability to formulate and execute a disaster preparedness plan.

 At a Moment’s Notice

-While you can’t possibly predict when a flood will impact you, your loved ones, and your home, you can take steps to prepare your family and your property to weather the storm to minimize loss and damage.
+While you can’t possibly predict when a flood will impact you, your family, and your home, there are necessary steps to take to minimize loss and damage.
 Almost 90% of US disasters involve flooding, and with all fifty states being plagued by disastrous flooding, it pays to be prepared.
-Read on to see how you and your family can take proactive measures to minimize loss and reduce chances of injury.
+Read on to see how you and your family can take proactive measures to minimize loss and reduce the chances of injury.

 Know Your Level of Risk

 Being knowledgeable in the weather trends specific to the area you live in is essential for flood plan preparation.
-Knowing a bit about the area in which you live will give you information about past flooding events, weather patterns, and other factors that can contribute to natural disasters.
+This can include knowing a bit about the area in which you live.
+This will give you information about past flooding events, weather patterns, and other factors.
 If you live in an area that is prone to flooding, take the necessary precautions to prep your family and your home for such an event.
-As severe weather approaches, check local disaster reporting sources as well as national institutions such as FEMA for valuable information on current conditions and tips for planning and preparation.
+As severe weather approaches, check local disaster reporting sources as well as national institutions (FEMA) for more information and tips.